josh-justjosh/blog/_posts/2022/03/2022-03-11-Officers Interview.md

 type: "Bonus"
 ---

-Last night, Alex Wood was joined by 3 of the the newly elected officers for 2022/23 for a quick interview live on Phantom Radio!
+Alex Wood was joined by 3 of the the newly elected officers for 2022/23 for a quick interview live on Phantom Radio!